cvzwkk/portal/assets/docs/earth/elements/materials/readme.md

 Despite these challenges, the conversion of energy into matter is a promising field of research with the potential to revolutionize the way we understand the universe and to create new technologies.

+* **My Thought's**
+When one human give one children, is one process that convert energy in mass.
+One biological specie is developed from one protein or lot of proteins inside of spern. giving mass and size with the time starting from closer null to 60kg and much more

 ------------------------------

 # Materials That Can Reach in Extreme Temperatures